 - Take the Morningness-Eveningness Questionnaire online (the Auto-MEQ) to find the best time for you personally to take light therapy, if light therapy is indicated

-- Look at Light Therapy for Beginners, and the light box section on cet.org
+- Look at Light Therapy for Beginners, and information about light therapy

 - Read Light Box Selection Criteria, and Bright Light Exposure Risks